Microstamping and ballistics identification can reduce gun violence by improving the solve rate of gun-related crimes.

 The features listed below are intended to provide a framework from which policy options may be debated.
 A jurisdiction considering new legislation should consult with counsel.

-- Licensed firearms dealers in the jurisdiction are prohibited from selling or offering for sale any semiautomatic pistol unless it is capable of microstamping (District of Columbia; California requires any new model of semiautomatic pistol to microstamp).
+- Licensed firearms dealers in the jurisdiction are prohibited from selling or offering for sale any semiautomatic pistol unless it is capable of microstamping (District of Columbia; California beginning Jan.
+1, 2028).

 - A semiautomatic pistol “microstamps,” if it was manufactured to produce a unique alpha-numeric or geometric code on at least two locations on each expended cartridge case that identifies the make, model, and serial number of the pistol (California, District of Columbia).